 • Low competition

 Hawaiian islanders get used to it until they go to the mainland for a trip and only then realize the “Paradise Tax” that we have to pay.
-Visitors to Hawaii need only take one trip to the grocery store or any restaurant to experience extreme sticker shock that us islanders have just come to accept.
+Visitors to Hawaii need only take one trip to the grocery store or any restaurant to experience the extreme sticker shock that those living here have just come to accept.

 Ugh!
 Honolulu traffic. by 44728494@N06 is licensed under CC BY-NC-ND 2.0.
 Image may have been resized or cropped from original.